 Many parents whose children have been identified as having a disability find they appreciate the chance to talk to other parents who have "been there" and can help the family adjust to the new challenges they are facing.
-Through the Supporting Parent Program, a project of PTI Nebraska (Parent Training & Information for Families with Children with Disabilities), experienced families provide one-on-one support and answer questions.
-The Supporting Parent Program can be reached at 1-866-991-6713.
+Through PTI Nebraska (Parent Training & Information for Families with Children with Disabilities), experienced families or staff provide one-on-one support and answer questions as well as connect families with specific resources or agencies in the community.
+PTI Nebraska can be reached at 1-866-991-6713.